-- 2 teaspoon Fish Sauce (optional, but adds wonderful Umami)
+- 2 teaspoon Premium Fish Sauce (optional, but adds wonderful Umami)

 - If using dried Rice Flake Noodles, add them to a bowl of very warm water.
-If using fresh, separate them rom sticking together.
+If using fresh, separate them from sticking together.

 - Mix up Sauce ingredients and set aside.